Review: the Element Amsterdam hotel – a new Starwood brand hits Europe

 The Element Amsterdam hotel also provides free bicycles if you want to explore the area the Dutch way – which is what I did.
 I really wanted to cycle to the city centre to see how long it took but as it was raining heavily I ended up taking the train.
 Public transport is very good in Amsterdam but the ticket machines don’t accept cash and you need a credit card in order to buy a ticket.

 In Part 2 of my review of the Element by Westin Amsterdam I look at the restaurants, gym and meeting spaces – you can read it by clicking here.
-If you are reading this via our daily emails, you will not have received Part Two so you have to click through.

 I made a short video of the hotel which will give you a better feeling for how smart it is inside.
 If you can’t see the video, click here to visit the Head for Points YouTube page where you can watch it, and where you can subscribe so you are notified of future videos: